 Skeleton 8's teeth are largely present and there is evidence of poor dental hygiene in the form of calculus on all of the teeth.
-However, this build up of calcified plaque was not yet advanced enough to cause periodontal disease or tooth loss.
-On the cranium a small scrape can be seen with a small amount of woven bone surrounding it, suggesting a recent injury to the scalp that had only just begun to heal.
-The scrape is on the right temporal bone and is shallower towards the front, indicating that the blow probably came from the front.
+However, this build up of calcified plaque was not advanced enough to cause periodontal disease or tooth loss.
+On the cranium a small linear abrasion probably formed by a sharp instrument can be seen with a small amount of woven bone surrounding it, suggesting a recent injury to the scalp that had only just begun to heal.
+The abrasion is situated on the right temporal bone and is shallower towards the anterior, indicating that the blow probably came from the front.
+A further, more fully healed abrasion can be seen on the right frontal.
+It is long and curved, running from around the area of the coronal suture and ending in a slight depression above the right brow ridge.
 Also on the cranium is evidence of anaemia.
 Skeleton 8 shows lesions in the superior surface of the orbits, a feature characteristic of iron deficiency.
-This was likely caused by an absence of red meat or other iron-rich foods in the diet.
-However it can also be caused by poor hygiene, infection, excessive blood loss, menstruation, parasitic infection of the gut and chronic diseases such as cancer (Roberts and Manchester 2005, 227-228).
+This could have been caused by an absence of red meat or other iron-rich foods in the diet.
+However, it can also be caused by poor hygiene, infection, excessive blood loss, menstruation, parasitic infection of the gut and chronic diseases such as cancer (Roberts and Manchester 2005, 227-228).
+A small amount of increased porosity is present on the frontal and parietal bones.
+This is likely to be an early stage of porotic hyperostosis, another symptom of anaemia.
 It is also interesting to note that Skeleton 8 had wormian bones (a non-metric trait) along the lambdoidal suture.
+There is also evidence for disease and trauma on the post-cranial skeleton.
+The left clavicle has been fractured and healed with a slight malalignment, causing a slight deformity and shortening of the bone (15mm shorter in comparison to the opposite clavicle).
+The amount of remodelling of the fracture that is present on the bone shows that it is likely that the fracture occurred around 2-3 years before death.
+The fracture is likely to have been the result of a heavy fall onto the upper limb during some sort of physical activity.
+It is unlikely that this injury would have been much of a disability after the initial healing had been completed, however there may have been some deformity visible under the skin if the individual was slender (ibid.).